milkyway0308/exp4kotlin/README.md

 exp4kotlin
 -----
-exp4kotlin is rebuilted exp4j as kotlin.
+exp4kotlin is rebuilted project of [exp4j](https://github.com/fasseg/exp4j) as kotlin.

 Supporting extension, infix, and more utility methods.